 There are two parts to the project.

 The first is the creation of the collection of 1620 lanterns, illuminated with candles or battery tea lights,.
-The collection will be exhibited in clusters around the town, creating a trail to be explored and discovered by families and friends in November, with a focus on Thanksgiving Day on the 26th and 27th November- both are the dates of the ‘Boston Blossoms’ Fire Garden..
+The collection will be exhibited in clusters around the town, creating a trail to be explored and discovered by families and friends, with a focus on Thanksgiving Day on the 26th and 27th November- both are the dates of the ‘Boston Blossoms’ Fire Garden..

 The second is an invitation to residents, shops, businesses to illuminate the town by placing a candle or lantern in their windows on the 26th, giving thanks and expressing positive hope for the future.